department-of-veterans-affairs/component-library/packages/core/README.md

 > If you are unsure of what to pick, do a major version update on modules that are changing.

-### 2. Merge your PR to master
+### 2. Merge your PR to main

-Once your changes are approved, squash merge them to master.
+Once your changes are approved, squash merge them to main.
 Also, if your change is a breaking change, please prefix your commit message with `BREAKING CHANGE:`.
 Also keep in mind that your commit messages will be in a changelog that people use to figure out what has changed between releases, so make sure it accurately describes your changes.

 ### 3. Build and publish

-- Checkout the master branch
+- Checkout the main branch
 - Run `yarn build`
 - Run `npm publish`